-All students in a First-year Composition course at UGA produce a polished portfolio of their semester's work in the class.
+All students in a First-year Writing course at UGA produce a polished portfolio of their semester's work in the class.

 Portfolio support documents

-Welcome to the University of Georgia’s Emma Writing Portfolio Project, in which your class will participate this semester.
-As Pope suggests in the quotation above, becoming a good writer is a matter of art, not chance.
 The Portfolio Project helps you develop into a proficient writer by offering you multiple opportunities to practice and demonstrate to others your mastery of writing as an art.
 In this class, students will write a minimum of three graded papers plus other pieces of writing assigned by the teacher.
-Part of each student’s course grade will also be determined by a portfolio of written work, produced online through the UGA English Department’s own Emma, or Electronic Markup and Management Application.
+Part of each student’s course grade will also be determined by a portfolio of written work.
 The portfolio will count as 30% of your final grade and will replace the Final Examination as the culminating measure of your achievement in ENGL 1101 or ENGL 1102 this semester.

-When you have completed this course, your Emma Writing Portfolio will provide you with a readily accessible collection of your writing that can continually grow and change shape, reflecting your achievements in your academic major and, eventually, forming the basis of a professional portfolio that can accompany you as you leave the University of Georgia for a further world of work or study.
+When you have completed this course, your portfolio will provide you with a readily accessible collection of your writing that can continually grow and change shape, reflecting your achievements in your academic major and, eventually, forming the basis of a professional portfolio that can accompany you as you leave the University of Georgia for a further world of work or study.

-As stated in the FYC Handbook, students in First-year Composition write a minimum of three graded papers.
-For your final assessment, you will compose and submit for evaluation an electronic portfolio, produced through Emma, that includes the following seven components:
+As stated in the FYW Handbook, students in the First-year Writing Program write a minimum of three graded papers.
+For your final assessment, you will compose and submit for evaluation an electronic portfolio that includes the following seven components:

 A biography of the portfolio author and, if you like, a picture of yourself or other image.
 The biography should provide a short introduction to you, the author of the portfolio.
-You may include a photo of yourself or an image that relates to ideas discussed in your Portfolio.
-Above all, think about creating ethos and creating a good first impression.
+You may include a photo of yourself or an image that relates to ideas discussed in your portfolio.
+The goal of your biography should be to introduce yourself as a writer.

-Reflective Introduction to the portfolio.
-The most important element in your ePortfolio, the Introductory Reflective Essay (IRE) is (usually 750-1500 words) and provides readers with an introduction and guide to the rest of your work.
-A strong IRE ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.
+The Introductory Reflective Essay.
+The most important element in your portfolio, the Introductory Reflective Essay (IRE) (usually 750-1500 words) ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.

-Two of the three papers written for this class (ca. 750-1500 words), thoroughly revised, edited, and polished.
+Two revised essays from the course.
 These pieces provide evidence of your best critical thinking, argumentative strategies, prose style, and editing skills.
-They represent your most “finished” pieces of writing;
+They represent your most “finished” pieces of writing.

-One exhibit of writing that demonstrates your composing process and revision skills.
+One revision exhibit that demonstrates your composing process and revision skills.
 For this exhibit, students typically present a portion of a paper (e.g., a paragraph or the thesis statement); and demonstrate the development of this piece of writing through several drafts.
-Your task is to clearly show how your writing changed between drafts and to include explaining commentary your revision process to readers.
+Your task is to clearly show how your writing changed between drafts and to include explaining commentary on your revision process to readers.

-One example of peer review that demonstrates your work in reviewing or responding to the work of other writers.
+One peer review exhibit that demonstrates your work in reviewing or responding to the work of other writers.
 Again, your task is to demonstrate the quality of your work and to explain your peer review process.